v0.4.36 August 2026

 Turn an idea into a spec, a plan, and tracked tasks before any code gets written.

-Validate the build, lint, and tests, then commit a checkpoint.
+Validate the build, lint, and tests, then commit. /checkpoint saves work in progress the same way.
 Repeat until the feature lands.

 /session-end/security-review